AdobeDocs/analytics-platform.en/help/connections/consent-reporting-filtering/consent-analyze.md

 ---
 # Analyze consent policy data

-You can ingest consent policy data from Experience Platform Profile datasets into a Customer Journey Analyticcs connection.
+You can ingest consent policy data from Experience Platform Profile datasets into a Customer Journey Analytics connection.

 After you [create a consent reporting and filtering configuration](/help/connections/consent-reporting-filtering/consent-configure.md), consent policy data becomes available as new components in the data views under the configured connection.
 You can use these components anywhere in Analysis Workspace if you have access to a data view where they exist.